Hal G. Evarts: "Gypsy around the country"

 For months, Hal and a friend camped along the Arkansas River hunting ducks and trapping muskrats, raccoons, and mink.
 In early 1904, he spent seven months on a Santa Fe railroad survey crew in Indian Territory of Oklahoma.
 That summer Hal took off with another friend to follow the harvest north to the Dakotas, working 18 hour days on threshing and haying crews until winter set in and he returned to the Arkansas River to hunt and trap.

 During the next three years, Hal said he was a "gypsy around the country" traveling on foot, sometimes with team and wagon, but always with "gun, blanket, a pot and frying pan, a little bacon, salt and flour and baking soda, with a fishline wound round my hat."
 He explored much of the West during this time, learning the ways of wild creatures and the ways of nature.

-Hal gravitated to the Colorado Rockies, where deer, bear, and beaver were plentiful.
-Near the Absaroka Range and Yellowstone National Park, Hal befriended two local ranchers who were beginning a business to take tourists into Yellowstone.
+Hal gravitated to the Colorado Rockies, Near the Absaroka Range and Yellowstone National Park, Hal befriended two local ranchers who were beginning a business to take tourists into Yellowstone.
 Fred Richards and Ned Frost incorporated Hal into their burgeoning guide business.
-Young Hal's knowledge of history, of the land, flora and fauna, and his natural storytelling abilities made him a favorite with the tourists.